ghostunicorns/module-webapi-logs/README.md

 This module allows you to analyze all the webapi rest done call toward your magento.

+# Fork

+- Display error message in grid
+- Better log display when request is XML

 # Install

 `composer require youwe/module-webapi-logs`